vgisclabs/kdeltachat/README.md

 ## Buttons have no icons

+If you are not using KDE or another desktop environment with Qt 5 integration, you can install [qt5ct](https://sourceforge.net/projects/qt5ct/), configure icon theme for Qt 5 there and set `QT_QPA_PLATFORMTHEME=qt5ct` or `XDG_CURRENT_DESKTOP=qt5ct` environment variable.

-Setting `XDG_CURRENT_DESKTOP=GNOME` environment variable has been reported to help in this case.
+Setting `XDG_CURRENT_DESKTOP=GNOME` environment variable has also been reported to help in this case.
+This results in usage of Adwaita icon theme.

 # License